Welcome Video, with a Guide Overview

 Determine a question you would like to answer.
 For example:

 3. In addition to background information, search for scholarly articles to discover what has been analyzed or studied on your topic.
+Consider your speech as a chance to enter into a conversation with these sources.

 4. As you learn more about your topic, allow yourself to change your mind and consider new perspectives on your topic.

 6. Remember that the ethical use of information involves giving credit to the sources you consult when you present ideas about your topic.
 For your speeches, you will do this through oral and written citations.
 Not only does this help you avoid plagiarism, but it helps your audience trace the development of your ideas.
+Organize your sources in a way that allows you to manage your workload and properly cite the materials you use.

 This online guide is dynamic.
 We hope to continue developing it to best facilitate your learning.
 If there are tools, resources, or approaches to thinking about your speeches that you would like to see addressed, let me or your instructor know.
 And, as always, if you have any questions, contact me, Jen Bonnet, at email@example.com!

-The format of this guide was inspired by Montgomery County Community College's guide to research.
+This guide was inspired by Montgomery County Community College's guide to research.

 5729 Fogler Library · University of Maine · Orono, ME 04469-5729 ; (207) 581-1673